-- 9. The workshop will be guided by the following key questions: - (a) What are the successes, challenges, gaps and lessons learned from the voluntary national and local review preparation processes? - (b) What are the key guidelines for reporting at the national and subnational levels? - (c) What are the main ways in which the COVID-19 pandemic has affected the voluntary national and local review preparation processes? - (d) How can those processes support recovery from the COVID-19 pandemic?
+- 11. The workshop will be guided by the following key questions: - (a) What are the successes, challenges, gaps and lessons learned from the voluntary national and local review preparation processes? - (b) How can voluntary local reviews contribute to the preparation of national reviews? - (c) What are the key guidelines for reporting at the national and subnational levels? - (d) What are the main ways in which the COVID-19 pandemic and other ongoing global megatrends have affected the voluntary national and local review processes? - (e) How can those processes support recovery from the COVID-19 pandemic? - (f) How can subsequent voluntary national reviews build on previous ones? - (g) What are issues unique to the seven first-time voluntary-national-review countries, and how can partners and countries with previous experience in conducting such reviews contribute to addressing those issues? - (h) How can stakeholder engagement be further strengthened? - (i) How are African countries using national and local review processes to facilitate implementation of the 2030 Agenda and Agenda 2063, and report and follow-up on progress achieved in that regard? - (j) How can voluntary local reviews enhance collaboration and policy coherence among stakeholders involved in implementing programmes to achieve the Sustainable Development Goals at the national and subnational levels? - (k) How can voluntary local reviews enhance the collection of data related to the achievement of the Goals?

-- (e) How can subsequent voluntary national reviews build on previous ones? - (f) How can stakeholder engagement be further strengthened? - (g) What steps are being taken to integrate the Sustainable Development Goals into national and local plans and strategies? - (h) How are African countries using national and local review processes to facilitate implementation of the 2030 Agenda and Agenda 2063, and report and follow-up on progress achieved in that regard? - (i) How can voluntary local reviews enhance collaboration and policy coherence among stakeholders involved in implementing programmes to achieve the Sustainable Development Goals at the national and subnational levels? - (j) How can voluntary local reviews enhance the collection of data related to the achievement of the Goals? - (k) What steps can be taken to strengthen synergies between national and local reviews? - (l) What steps are countries planning to take to accelerate progress in the context of the United Nations decade of action and delivery for sustainable development? - (m) What further support is needed to complete and follow up on African countries' voluntary national and local reviews?
+- (l) What steps can be taken to strengthen synergies between national and local reviews? - (m) What steps are countries planning to take to accelerate progress in the context of the United Nations decade of action and delivery for sustainable development? - (n) What further support is needed to complete and follow-up on African countries' voluntary national and local reviews?